-During 2023/24 we will carry out an updated stock condition survey and incorporate findings into our planned improvements work, and this will be reflected in our Asset

-Management Plan, as well as in our long-term financial projections.
+During 2023/24 we carried out an updated stock condition survey and incorporated findings into our planned improvements work, and this will be reflected in our next Asset Management Plan, but in the interim has it been incorporated into our long-term financial projections.
 All works will be considered in line with our thirty-year financial projections to ensure the Association remains finically viable in the short to medium term, as well as the longer term.